 The history of node performance is publicly stored and accessible.
 Multiple metrics regarding a node's ability to facilitate the service it provides to the network contribute to its mean opinion score.
 Nodes failing to meet the define threshold with this score will not be included in the random selection list used to transmit communications and transactions on the network; thus, not exposing that node to rewards.

 Rewards: An Incentivized Sharing Economy

 Through incentives paid in WMT tokens node operators are encouraged to facilitate network growth and the availability of good service; with the expansion of both bringing higher rewards.
-Earth Nodes can be staked to by users, allowing those without the technical knowhow to set up a node to support the network.
+Earth Nodes can be staked to by users, allowing those without the technical knowhow to support the network.
 All stakers and node operators receive rewards in the form of:

 - Transaction fees (paid by users)